-1.0 NRA Competition - NRA Competition is a competition which is authorized in advance of firing by the National Rifle Association.
+- 1.0 NRA Competition NRA Competition is a competition which is authorized in advance of firing by the National Rifle Association.
 The program, range facilities and officials must comply with standards established by the NRA.
-The types of tournaments which are Sanctioned are listed in Rule 1.6.

-1.1 Sanctioned Tournaments - A Sanctioned Tournament is a series of matches covered by an Official Program.
+The types of tournaments which are Sanctioned are listed in Rule 1.6. - 1.1 Sanctioned Tournaments A Sanctioned Tournament is a series of matches covered by an Official Program.
 Such matches may be all individual matches, all team matches, or a combination of both.
 They may be all fired matches or a combination of fired and aggregate matches.
-A tournament may be conducted on one day, or successive days, or may provide for intervening days between portions of the tournament, such as tournaments programmed to be conducted over more than one weekend.

-1.2 Authorization - Before being publicized in programs or otherwise, the sponsoring organization of each type of competition mentioned in Rule 1.6 shall have agreed to comply with the current regulations for such competition and shall have received notice from the NRA that the competition applied for has been authorized.

-1.3 Rules - The local sponsor of each type of competition must agree to conduct the authorized competition according to NRA Rules, except as these rules have been modified by the NRA in the General Regulations for that type of competition.

-1.4 General Regulations - The local sponsor of each type of competition must agree to comply with the General Regulations published by the NRA for the competition concerned.
+A tournament may be conducted on one day, or successive days, or may provide for intervening days between portions of the tournament, such as tournaments programmed to be conducted over more than one weekend. - 1.2 Authorization Before being publicized in programs or otherwise, the sponsoring organization of each type of competition mentioned in Rule 1.6 shall have agreed to comply with the current regulations for such competition and shall have received notice from the NRA that the competition applied for has been authorized. - 1.3 Rules - The local sponsor of each type of competition must agree to conduct the authorized competition according to NRA Rules, except as these rules have been modified by the NRA in the General Regulations for that type of competition. - 1.4 General Regulations The local sponsor of each type of competition must agree to comply with the General Regulations published by the NRA for the competition concerned.
 See the Appendix in the back of this rule book.
-1.5 Refusal or Withdrawal of NRA Authorization - The NRA may refuse to authorize or may withdraw its authorization for any competition which cannot, or does not, comply with the requirements for that competition.